burakisk/code-review-checklist/README.md

 - [ ] Is code readable and maintainable?
 - [ ] Does code include redundant or unused block?
 - [ ] Are all functionalities tested and verified?
-- [ ] Does the code adhere to SOLID, YAGNI, KISS, and DRY principles?
+- [ ] Does the code adhere to SOLID, YAGNI, KISS, Dependency Injection, and DRY principles?
+- [ ] Is there any commented-out code?

 ### Best Practices
 - [ ] Are appropriate design patterns used?